iliyan-trifonov/lemp-1st/README.md

 - run a new one with `bash` as CMD
 - `scp` from the host's backup dir to the container's temporary one
 - edit `/etc/mysql/my.cnf` and put the needed configuration
-- import of the DBs in the conainer
+- import of the DBs in the container
 - then use `http://localhost:8080/phpmyadmin/` to configure the replication settings of the container's MySQL server.
 - restart the container's MySQL server and detach.

-If you want to put this in production, take care of some things: the MySQL server is very open so it needs some users to be removed and some created with restriction to specific container IP and good paswords.
+If you want to put this in production, take care of some things: the MySQL server is very open so it needs some users to be removed and some created with restriction to specific container IP and good passwords.

 ### How to use it (Ubuntu example):

-You need to have the curl package:
+You need to have the curl package installed:

 `sudo apt-get update && sudo apt-get install -qq curl`